kstenerud/concise-text-encoding/cte-specification.md

 ### Maximum Depth

 Since nested objects (in containers such as maps and lists) are possible, it is necessary to impose an arbitrary depth limit to insure interoperability between implementations.
-For the purposes of this spec, that limit is 1000 levels of nesting from the top level container to the most nested object (inclusive), unless both sending and receiving parties agree to a different max depth.
+For the purposes of this spec, that limit is 1000 levels of nesting from the top level container to the most nested object (inclusive), unless a different maximum depth is established between parties.

 ### Maximum Length